-Three postsecondary programs are integrated with the respective secondary programs under the CTE Division.
+Post secondary programs are integrated with their respective secondary programs under the CTE Division.
 Aviation is located at the NWACC Regional Technology Center.
-Hospitality meets at the RTC and at several industry sites in the service area and the Early Childhood Education program is highlighted by the licensed daycare housed at the RTC that serves as the lab for ECE students.
+Hospitality meets at the RTC and at several industry sites in the service area.
 In the following table are the CTE programs and the various certifications available.